alive-r/hmm_trading/readme.md

 6. Append the (date_t, signal_t) pair to the signal series
 7. Slide the window forward and repeat

-This ensures:
-- At any time t, the model only sees data strictly before t
-- Every signal corresponds to a genuinely out-of-sample prediction
-- The entire date range (except the first window days) can have valid signals

-#### Practical Effects on Performance

-Compared to the earlier "single split" approach:
-- No unrealistic 600,000% returns caused by look-ahead
-- Returns typically fall into plausible ranges (e.g., −30% to +50% over 1–2 years)
-- Performance becomes sensitive to:
-  - Feature design
-  - Window length
-  - Model complexity
-  - Market regime changes
-- Provides a much more reliable estimate of real-world trading potential

 ---

 ### How the Models Translate into Trading Behavior